-Pick one a day to implement and stick with, and by the end of the month, you will have new habits and find more productivity in life.
+Pick one a day to implement and stick with, and by the end of it all, you will have new habits and find more productivity in life – we guarantee it!

 - Get a file folder and organize some documents.
 For example, break down each file into a category of bills, and file the paper away once each bill is paid.
 If you ever need it later on, you’ll know exactly where to find it.